rust-lang/rust/src/doc/rustc-dev-guide/src/codegen/backend-agnostic.md

 Although there are already many lifetime parameters in the code, making it generic uncovered situations where the borrow-checker was passing only due to the special nature of the LLVM objects manipulated (they are extern pointers).
-For instance, a additional lifetime parameter had to be added to `LocalAnalyser` in `analyse.rs`, leading to the definition:
+For instance, an additional lifetime parameter had to be added to `LocalAnalyser` in `analyse.rs`, leading to the definition:

 ```rust,ignore